-DISTINGUISHING FEATURES OF THE CLASS: This is professional entrance level planning work which typically includes compiling basic planning data, assisting in the inventory phase of the planning program or elementary work in connection with the preparation of report material of comprehensive studies.
+DISTINGUISHING FEATURES OF THE CLASS: This is professional entrance level planning work which typically includes compiling basic planning data, assisting in the inventory phase of the planning program or elementary work in connection with the preparation of report materials for comprehensive studies.
 Work is performed under supervision, but employees are expected to perform increasingly difficult work with greater independence.

-- Compiles existing and projected housing, land use, census, economic, transportation, and other basic planning data; - Prepares preliminary drafts of transportation, economic development, housing and land use, and zoning studies in accordance with format, methodology and schedule specifications; - Provides technical assistance to citizen groups and other staff; - Responds to inquiries relating to land use, zoning, ownership, housing, transportation, economic development, and other related planning items; - Updates the regional inventory, maps, and maintain contacts with local, state and federal agencies; - Keeps staff informed of the availability of newly-generated data; - Attends meetings, conferences and workshops; - Monitors federal and state legislation; - Grant writing with supervision; and - Keeps abreast of professional developments in the field through readings and attendance at conferences, workshops and training sessions.
+- 1. Compiles existing statistical data and projected housing, land use, census, economic, transportation, and other basic planning data; - 2.
+Acts as a liaison between community groups, other government agencies, developers, and elected officials in the region. - 3.
+Prepares preliminary drafts of transportation, economic development, housing and land use, and zoning studies in accordance with format, methodology and schedule specifications; assists with developing components of plans and reports. - 4.
+Provides technical assistance to citizen groups and other staff; provides assistance to other staff in developing graphics and illustrations. - 5.
+Coordinates community review of public and private development projects. - 6.
+Responds to inquiries relating to land use, zoning, ownership, housing, transportation, economic development, and other related planning items; - 7.
+Assists with meetings and discussions related to Commission work projects; works well in a team environment and can present on limited work products. - 8.
+Updates the regional inventory, maps, and maintain contacts with local, state and federal agencies; - 9.
+Keeps staff informed of the availability of newly-generated data and new design techniques. - 10.
+Attends meetings, conferences and workshops; - 11.
+Monitors federal and state legislation; - 12.
+Grant writing with supervision; and - 13.
+Keeps abreast of professional developments in the field through readings and attendance at conferences, workshops and training sessions.

-REQUIRED KNOWLEDGE, SKILLS AND ABILITIES: Training in the basic principles of planning; knowledge of current methods and techniques used in planning or research studies; ability to collect, summarize and present data; ability to establish and maintain an effective professional relationship with staff.
+REQUIRED KNOWLEDGE, SKILLS AND ABILITIES: Training in the principles of planning; proficient in writing skills; knowledge of current methods and techniques used in planning or research studies; ability to collect, summarize and present data; ability to establish and maintain an effective professional relationship with staff.
+Good oral communication and interpersonal skills for presentation to the public is a must.
+The ability to create graphic designs, develop strategies, and render site plans via sketches and/or computer generated graphics is highly desirable.

-ACCEPTABLE EXPERIENCE AND TRAINING: Graduation from a college or university with a degree in planning or in a specialty applicable to the planning function; some experience and/or possession of a Master's degree preferred; or any equivalent combination of experience and training which provides the required knowledge, skills and abilities.
+ACCEPTABLE EXPERIENCE AND TRAINING: Graduation from a college or university with a Bachelor's degree in planning or in a specialty applicable to the planning function; some experience and/or possession of a Master's degree preferred; or any equivalent combination of experience and training which provides the required knowledge, skills and abilities.